yie1d/pydoll/docs/en/deep-dive/architecture/index.md

 ## Philosophy of Design

-Good architecture is **invisible**—it shouldn't get in your way.
+Good architecture is **invisible**, it shouldn't get in your way.
 Pydoll's architecture prioritizes:

 1. **Simplicity**: Each component does one thing well
 2. **Consistency**: Similar operations have similar patterns